HomeResource LibraryCompanies AssessedPhibro Animal Health CorporationAnimal Pharmaceuticals Engagement

 Defining alternatives to antibiotics

-Additionally, the company previously reported on its diagnostic tool, pHi-Tech, 'a portable electronic vaccination device and software that ensures proper delivery of vaccines and provides health management information.’
+The company offers a portable electronic vaccination device and software that ensures proper delivery of vaccines and provides health management information.
 Although Phibro does not recognise this as a potential alternative to antibiotics, improved vaccination delivery and increased health information could reduce the need for antibiotics.

-Despite offering several alternative products, these do not appear to be part of a strategic decision to reduce exposure to antibiotics.
-Phibro does not provide any information on how effective these products are at reducing the need for antimicrobials.
+As before, despite offering several alternative products, these do not appear to be part of a strategic decision to reduce exposure to antibiotics.
+Phibro does not provide any information on how effective these products are at reducing antimicrobial use specifically.
+The company does highlight how increased sales of vaccines across animal health companies have mirrored reductions in antibiotic sales.

 C.1.3.
 Phibro does not indicate what percentage of its product portfolio can be classified as alternatives to antibiotics nor provide a breakdown of revenue from this category.
-It does report on its revenue for vaccines, which generated $100m in FY23, making up 15% of total animal health revenue.
-This is the same as in FY22.
+It reports its vaccine revenue, which totalled $137m in 2025, accounting for 14% of total animal health revenue.
+This total revenue from vaccines increased by 13% compared with FY24.

 Increasing availability and use of alternatives to antibiotics